Skip to main content

 • Investor Sentiment :- Negative sentiment prevail among investors , who become cautious or fearful about the future prospects of the market or specific sectors .

-• Increased selling Pressure :- Investors may rush to sell their holdings or shares to reduce losses or protect their capital , leading to further download oressure on prices .
+• Increased selling Pressure :- Investors may rush to sell their holdings or shares to reduce losses or protect their capital , leading to further download pressure on prices .

 • Longer Duration :- Bear markets last more than the bull market i.e. the effect of bear market is more intense and widespread than the bull market.
 And recoveries from bear markets can also be slow and gradual .